AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 +++Skills

-There are two options to export&nbsp;User skill reports.
+There are two options to export User skill reports.

-**[!UICONTROL User Skills - On Demand]**: You can specify the &nbsp;start date and export the report using the option.
+**[!UICONTROL User Skills - On Demand]**: You can specify the  start date and export the report using the option.
 The report is extracted from the date entered until present.

 ![](assets/export-on-demand2x.png)